On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

 \textbf{Policy.} We define the reward function \(r\) to score the utility of sedative and analgesic dosing decisions.
 We aim to learn policies \(\pi\) that maximize \(\mathbb{E}[G_t]\) from a dataset \(\mathcal{D}\) containing \(N\) pre-recorded trajectories.
 To approximate a sufficient statistic for decision-making under partial observability, we define pain management policies as maps \(\pi: \mathcal{H} \to \mathcal{A}\) from history vectors \(\mathbf{h}^i_t\in \mathcal{H}\) to action vectors \(\mathbf{a}^i_t\).
 Here, \(\mathcal{H}\) is the space of possible histories and \(\mathbf{a}^i_t\) encodes the \(d_{a}\) doses administered to the patient at time step \(t\) for trajectory \(i\).

-\textbf{Reward functions.} Our reward structure incorporates two weighted terms.
-As shown in \eqref{tab:eq:reward}, the first term penalizes higher levels of pain per time step, normalized by stay length and scaled by weight \(w_{\varsigma}\).
-The second term, scaled by weight \(w_m\), introduces an explicit terminal penalty for mortality, which is added to the reward at the last time step.
+\textbf{Reward.} Equation \eqref{tab:eq:reward} encodes our general reward structure, which includes two weighted terms.
+The first term penalizes higher levels of pain per time step, normalized by stay length and scaled by weight \(w_{\varsigma}\).
+The second term, scaled by weight \(w_m\), introduces an explicit terminal penalty for mortality, which is added to the reward at the last time step:

 Thus, the relative importance of the two sub-goals for a given policy can be determined by simply adjusting the \(w_{m}/w_{\varsigma}\) ratio.